vitejs/vite/docs/guide/build.md

 ## Browser Compatibility

-The production bundle assumes a baseline support for [Native ES modules dynamic imports](https://caniuse.com/es6-module-dynamic-import).
-By default, all code is minimally transpiled with target `es2020` (only for terser minification compatibility).
-You can specify the target range via the [`build.target` config option](/config/#build-target), where the lowest target available is `es2015`.
+The production bundle assumes a baseline support for modern JavaScript.
+By default, all code is transpiled targeting [browsers with native ESM script tag support](https://caniuse.com/es6-module):

+- Chrome >=61
+- Firefox >=60
+- Safari >=11
+- Edge >=16

+A lightweight [dynamic import polyfill](https://github.com/GoogleChromeLabs/dynamic-import-polyfill) is also automatically injected.

+You can specify custom targets via the [`build.target` config option](/config/#build-target), where the lowest target is `es2015`.

+Note that Vite only handles syntax transforms and **does not cover polyfills**.
+You can check out [Polyfill.io](https://polyfill.io/v3/) to build custom polyfill bundles.

 Legacy browsers _can_ be supported via plugins that post-process the build output for compatibility (e.g. [`@rollup/plugin-babel`](https://github.com/rollup/plugins/tree/master/packages/babel) + [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env) + [SystemJS](https://github.com/systemjs/systemjs)).
 This is not a built-in feature, but there is plan to provide an official plugin that automatically emits a separate legacy bundle.